j-pei/CMPT354/index.md

 - (Official textbook) Data Mining: Concepts and Techniques (3rd ed.), Jiawei Han, Micheline Kamber, and Jian Pei, Morgan Kaufmann, 2011.
 - Drafts of some chapters in the 4th ed. will be available for interested students.

-# Format
+# Format and Zoom link
-- Classes and office hours through zoom.
+- Classes and office hours through zoom [CMPT 459 Zoom](https://sfu.zoom.us/j/67922370112?pwd=TnZzY0FzdERseVMyWnNkMFJZbGc3dz09).
 Students are required to attend the classes.
 Classes will be recorded.
-- Office hours through zoom.
 - In-class exams.

 # Course outline